sateffen/nodgine/docs/api/request api.md

 Returns the body of this request as buffer.
 If you need the body as string you can call `getBody().toString()`.

-By default this is not a string, because the client sends a buffer, and not every upload body has a meaningful string representation.
+By default, this is not a string, because the client sends a buffer, and not every upload body has a meaningful string representation.

 ## getAllHeaders() -> Object ##